ALBERTA CO-OPERATIVE ENERGY - YOUR ENERGY CO-OP

 EMTC: means the energy market trading charge as published by the AESO;

-RTF: means the Retail Transaction Fee, payable per kWh, for electricity provided to you through our services.
-In the case of a daily fee consumer, the RF is zero.
+REMR: means the Retail Energy Management Rate, payable per kWh, for electricity provided to you through our services.

-SC: means the supplier charge, payable per kWh provided, and is zero except for daily fee customers.
+SC: means the supplier charge, payable per kWh provided.

 Variable natural gas (otherwise referred to as wholesale or floating) rate:

-A volume-weighted average flow-through of the daily spot market price for the purchase of natural gas by ACE from the Supplier plus a retail transaction fee.
+A volume-weighted average flow-through of the daily spot market price for the purchase of natural gas by ACE from the Supplier plus a retail energy management rate.
 Your Variable natural gas rate will change from month to month and is based on the average daily price (CGPR 5A daily index) for natural gas plus any incremental costs incurred by ACE, including any UFG-Related Charges, directly related with the purchase of natural gas volumes from the Supplier for the Site(s).
+The Variable Rate plan expiry date is intended primarily as an administrative tool.
+Prior to the expiry of a Variable Rate plan, you have the option to select another rate plan, otherwise you will be automatically defaulted to the Variable Rate plan.

 Variable natural gas rate is calculated as follows: